Sciguy429/KipSelect/README.md

 # GFX
-This is a alpha GUI for Kip Select, build at your own risk, this new update will be posted officialy wehn its compleatly done.
+This is a alpha GUI for Kip Select, build at your own risk, this new update will be posted officialy when its compleatly done.

 # Kip Select
 ![screenshot](https://github.com/Sciguy429/KipSelect/raw/master/graphics/Example-Screenshot.jpg)